seqeralabs/docs/multiqc_docs/core/reports/customization.md

 samples have very low read counts then this can result in the table showing counts of `0.0`, which isn't very helpful.

-To change this behaviour, you can customise three config variables in your MultiQC config.
+To change this behaviour, you can customize three config variables in your MultiQC config.
 The defaults are as follows:

 ```yaml